-Why Damien Chazelle chose one of the most politically radical songs in history for First Man
+Why Damien Chazelle chose one of the most politically radical songs in history for “First Man”

-It only lasts for a minute, but in a brief scene in First Man, Oscar-winning director Damien Chazelle’s biopic of Neil Armstrong starring Ryan Gosling features one of the most radical songs in U.S. history.
-It features singer Leon Bridges playing the late revolutionary poet and musician Gil Scott-Heron as he recites the lyrics to “Whitey on the Moon,” a song from 1970 that was a searing indictment of the space program and U.S. values.
+It only lasts for a minute, but a brief scene in First Man, Oscar-winning director Damien Chazelle’s biopic of Neil Armstrong starring Ryan Gosling, features one of the most radical songs in U.S. history.
+It shows singer Leon Bridges playing the late revolutionary poet and musician Gil Scott-Heron as he recites the lyrics to “Whitey on the Moon,” a song from 1970 that was a searing indictment of the space program and U.S. values.

 That’s because “Whitey on the Moon” has always been a radical song and will likely offend some hypersensitive “patriots” in the Trump era.
 (The movie’s lack of a scene showing Armstrong planting the American flag on the surface of the moon recently became a mini-outrage meme for Breitbart readers.)